-Countywide: How has the percentage of impaired streams in the County changed from the conditions documented in Rounds 1 and 2 to those in Round 3?
+Countywide: How has the percentage of impaired streams in the County changed from the conditions documented in Rounds 1 through 3 to those in Round 4?

 Watershed-wide: How has the percentage of impaired streams in an individual watershed changed from one monitoring year to another, for example, from monitoring year one to monitoring year 12?